Jaykef/Triton-nanoGPT/README.md

 After practicing triton for about 2 weeks, I attempted implementing custom Triton kernels for Karpathy's nanoGPT.
 This project serves as an eucational exploration of Triton's capabilities in accelerating transformer-based models.
 It's not perfect and would apprecieate contributions.

 ## Kernels
-Supports custom Triton-accelerated kernels for softmax, layer normalization and GELU activation.
+Supports lightweight custom triton kernels for softmax, layer normalization and GELU activation.

 ## Training